Cognigy/CustomModules/docs/get-started.md

  */
 async function tellJoke(input: IFlowInput, args: { contextStore: string, stopOnError: boolean }): Promise<IFlowInput | {}> {

+    // get the parameters from the arguments object. const { contextStore, stopOnError } = args;

+    // show an error in Cognigy.AI if the context store is not defined. if (!contextStore) throw new Error("The context store key is not defined.
+You need it to store the result into the Cognigy Context object.");

     // try to call the API async.
 Catch possible errors and handle them. try {